mvysny/vaadin-boot/README.md

 See [Vaadin Simple Security](https://github.com/mvysny/vaadin-simple-security) for guides and example projects on how to add security simply to your Vaadin-Boot-based app.

+### Localization/Internationalization (l10n/i18n)

+Simply use a Java ResourceBundle-based localization and the static `tr()` function to localize your apps.
+Please find more at [Vaadin Localization](https://mvysny.github.io/vaadin-localization/).

 ## Kotlin

 The [Kotlin Programming Language](https://kotlinlang.org/) is quickly gaining popularity,